You’re here because you want to learn how to make money online. And you’re in the right place.

 Bluehost even has a nifty domain name availability checker you can use right here to quickly find out whether or not your desired website URL is available (and if it’s not, they’ll give you suggestions on the next best idea).

 Want to Start a Blog?
-You'll Need to Register a Domain First.
+You’ll Need a Domain First

 Once you’ve got your domain name, you’ll need a platform to build your site on.
 While you could pick a free option like Tumblr, Blogger, WordPress.com or another website builder, these won’t give you the flexibility or authority you need to build a truly successful affiliate site.

 Then once you’ve got your domain name and hosting sorted out, it’s time to pick a CMS, or Content Management System, that will let you update pages, build your blog and integrate with all the other services you need.
 It’s hard to go wrong with WordPress—the CMS powering close to a quarter of the internet.
-Keep in mind that eventually as you start growing traffic to your blog, you'll be wise to invest in a managed WordPress hosting plan from a company with great service like Kinsta, where all of the settings are custom-tailored and optimized to work particularly well with WordPress-powered websites.
+Keep in mind that eventually as you start growing traffic to your blog, you’ll be wise to upgrade from your starter cheap hosting plan, shared hosting plan or free hosting plan and into something like a managed WordPress hosting setup, where all of the settings are custom-tailored and optimized to work particularly well with WordPress-powered websites.

-Now next, you’ll want to pick a WP theme from somewhere like Elementor, ThemeForest, Elegant Themes, Qode Interactive, OptimizePress or grab one of my top picks for the best WordPress themes you can use today.
-This is the barebones design of your site, which you can then customize with your own branding, copy, and images.
+Now next, you’ll want to pick a WordPress theme from somewhere like Elementor, ThemeForest, Elegant Themes, or OptimizePress that you can use today.
+This is the barebones blog layout, which you can then customize with your own branding, copy, and images.
 That being said, you don’t want to cheap out.
 It costs less than $100 to buy a theme that will make your website look professional (and you can upgrade to a completely custom design once you get the business going).
-You'll also need strong marketing tools to grow your website, like HubSpot's All-in-One Marketing plugin.
+You’ll also need strong marketing tools to grow your website, like HubSpot’s All-in-One Marketing plugin.

 Like I said, this process can be a bit overwhelming.
 And that’s why I put together this free master course to help break this entire process down into easy to follow steps that’ll get your blog off the ground and generating readers in less than 1 week.